equalitie/ipfs-cache/README.md

 If you actually intend to cross-compile you will need proper C/C++ cross-compiler packages, Boost libraries for the target system and a toolchain file for CMake to use them.

-As an example, for building binaries able to run on Raspbian Stretch on the Raspberry Pi:
+As an example, for building binaries in a Debian Strech machine which are able to run on _Raspbian Stretch_ on the Raspberry Pi:

   - Install the `gcc-6-arm-linux-gnueabihf` and `g++-6-arm-linux-gnueabihf` packages.
   - As indicated in <https://wiki.debian.org/Multiarch/HOWTO>, add the new